Skip to main content

 In this session, presenters will provide a comprehensive overview of U.S. farmland and its operators, highlighting recent trends, challenges, and opportunities.
 Topics will include structural changes in farmland and farm numbers, rising land values and regional variations, and credit and liquidity conditions in the context of record-high farmland prices.

-Moderator: Dr. Scott Hutchins, Under Secretary, USDA Research, Education, and Economics.
-Washington, DC.
+Moderator: Dr. Scott Hutchins, Under Secretary, USDA Research, Education, and Economics, Washington, DC.

 America’s Farmland and Its Operators